skramm/homog2d/docs/homog2d_qa.md

 Q: How do I know the version that I have installed on my machine?
 </dt>
 <dd>
-A: easy, add this in your app (of check for that symbol in the file).
+A: easy, add this in your app (or check for that symbol in the file).
 <pre>
    std::cout << "version: " << HOMOG2D_VERSION << '\n';
 </pre>